RIO TANNING TABLETS

 When talking about tanning, be it through tanning beds, oral cosmetics, or sunbathing, a few recommendations to protect your skin from the adverse effects of these methods are never superfluous.

-Once summer slowly starts to sneak in, we resort to various methods to turn our pale white skin into a good olive-like complexion, perfect to show off through the thin and revealing summer outfits.
+Once summer slowly starts to sneak in, we resort to various methods to turn our pale white skin into an attractive olive-like complexion, perfect to show off through the revealing summer outfits.

-What to do before you expose to sun
+What to do Before you Expose Yourself to the Sun

-Scrub exfoliation, with a special lotion, is also highly advisable, provided that it is not very aggressive.
+Scrubbing exfoliation cream is also highly advisable, provided that it is not too aggressive.
+If you scrub too hard it can damage the skin.
 Small scratches can turn into real burns during sun exposure.

-In order for the skin to slowly accommodate to sun exposure, experts advise that you start your tanning process with no more than 10 or 15 minutes sessions.
-Make sure the SPF value of your sunscreen is at least 15.
-Before starting to apply the lotion with SFP on the whole body, check it on a small skin area to make sure that you are not allergic to the substances found in its composition.
+In order for the skin to slowly accommodate sun exposure, experts advise that you start your tanning process with no more than 10 or 15 minutes sessions.
+Also, make sure the SPF value of your sunscreen is at least 15.

 If you follow a medical treatment for acne, you should consult your doctor before exposing yourself to the sun too.
-Some active ingredients in acne treatments decrease the skin’s resistance to sun.
-Also, do not forget to ask your doctor or tanning pills, those supplements that are tan to catch more intense as they may contain substances that generates side effects in combination with other treatments that follow.
+Some active ingredients in acne treatments decrease the skin’s resistance to the sun.

-Hydration is an essential factor, and even more after tanning.
-It is advisable to apply a moisturizing solution, based on aloe vera.
-Aloe Vera is a plant that not only moisturizes, but which is also known for its soothing effects.
-If tanned skin is not sufficiently hydrated, the colour is uneven and the tan begins to peel.
+Hydration is an essential activity and even more so after tanning.
+It is advisable to apply an Aloe Vera based moisturizing cream.
+Aloe Vera is a plant that not only moisturizes but which is also known for its soothing effects.
+If the tanned skin is not sufficiently hydrated, the colour will become uneven and the skin will start to peel.

 For information on our awesome tanning tablets please follow the link www.riotanningtablets.co.uk